Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Scalable Estimation of Crossed Random Effects Model

 The proposed method can also be extended to handle more than two-way classified data.
 Let $i_k = 1, \ldots, n_k$ be an index of the $k$th classification, for $k = 1, \ldots, K$, where $K$ is the number of classification types and $n_k$ is the size of the $k$th classification.
 Each observational unit is associated with a tuple $(i_1, \ldots, i_K)$ indicating its membership in each classification group.
 We denote the corresponding random effects by $(a_{1,i_1}, \ldots, a_{K,i_K})$, where $a_{k,i_k}$ represents the effect associated with the $i_k$th group in the $k$th classification.
 Let $y_{i_1\ldots i_K}$ and $x_{i_1\ldots i_K}$ be outcome and covariate vector in $K$-ways structures.
 Then, we can consider the following multi-way crossed effects model, given by

-where $g_{k,i_k}\in \{1,\ldots,G_k\}$ is an unknown grouping parameter.
+where, for $k = 1, \dots, K$, the effect $a_{k, i_k}$ has support $\{ a_k (1), \dots, a_k (G_k) \}$ and $g_{k,i_k}\in \{1,\ldots,G_k\}$ indicates which value in the support $a_{k, i_k}$ takes.
 The above model can be estimated in the same way as Algorithm~\ref{algo1} by introducing penalty terms for the difference of random effect means, whose details are given in Section~\ref{sec:theory}, where we establish asymptotic properties of the estimator under the general model.